Success Steps

 # Willpower is a start, but not enough

-While willpower plays a crucial role in addiction recovery, it's just a piece of the puzzle, a tool at our disposal to make the decision to not give into the first second of feeling an urge to relapse.
+While willpower plays an essential role in addiction recovery, it's just a piece of the puzzle, a tool at our disposal to make the decision to not give into the first second of feeling an urge to relapse.

-But having willpower without efficiently using it in a vetted plan, like for handling urges and resolving your root cause, is counter-productive to overcoming technology addiction.
+But having willpower without efficiently putting it into a vetted recovery plan, like for addressing your issues and fighting urges, is counter-productive to overcoming technology addiction.
 It's like having the fuel, but driving without a clear destination in mind.

 And sooner or later, that fuel inevitably runs out...